chaconnewu/awesome-augmented/awesomes/awesome-ciandcd.md

  <br/>
  *
  <a href="http://electric-cloud.com/products/electricflow/">
-  ElectricCommander
+  ElectricFlow
  </a>
- ElectricCommander gives distributed teams shared control and visibility into infrastructure, tool chains and processes.
+ ElectricFlow/ElectricCommander gives distributed teams shared control and visibility into infrastructure, tool chains and processes.
 It accelerates and automates the software delivery process to enable agility, predictability and security across many build-test-deploy pipelines
  <br/>
  *
  <a href="http://www.jetbrains.com/teamcity/index.html">